SeeenyaOhar/ZNOTimer/znovzhe/README.md

 ### Functionality:
 1. Counts the time to the EIE.
 2. Counts the time for each subject(because the tests for each subject are conducted on seperate days)
+3. Animations
+4. A bunch of minor stuff.

 ### Advantages:
 1. User-friendly UI